zeroluck/docs/sources/admin-guide/configuration/index.md

 Management](../user-management/index.md) portion of the documentation.

 ## Activate Invitation Link
-When active, the Invitation Links feature allows the server admin to control who can register an account by issuing a unique registration link and sending it to the desired new users.
+When active, the Invitation Links feature allows the server administrator to control who can register an account by issuing a unique registration link and sending it to the desired new users.

 Any person who knows the link will be able to register an account (as long as the link is not expired).
 Expired Links are deleted according to